lkarpins/Travel-Tracker/README.md

 ## Acknowledgements

-I'd like to extend a special Thank You to my cohort and rock for their assistance and instruction throughout the duration of Mod2!
+I'd like to extend a special Thank You to my cohort and rock for their support throughout the duration of Mod2!